pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 ### Step 2: Perform an ad-hoc backup

-Depending on which method you choose to grant permissions to the remote storage, you need to export your data to a S3-compatible storage by doing one of the following:
+Depending on which method you choose to grant permissions to the remote storage when prepare for the ad-hoc backup, export your data to a S3-compatible storage by doing one of the following:

 - Method 1: If you grant permissions by importing AccessKey and SecretKey, create the `Backup` CR, and back up cluster data as described below: